phcollignon/Arduino-Wood-Stove-Regulation/README.md

 ![thermocouple](documentation/thermocouple3.jpg)

-Connect the thermocouple to that wire and fix the end in contact with the non isolated part of you stainless steel chimney or in contact with external part of the stove.
-Not inside the chimney !!
+Connect the thermocouple and fix the end in contact with the uninsulated part of your stainless steel chimney or in contact with the external part of the stove.
+Not inside the fireplace!!

 As told above, I use Adafruit's library.
 You can install the Adafruit's library from Arduino's IDE.